omussell/hortus/documentation/docs/index.md

-Tool to generate forest garden layouts
+# Tool to generate forest garden designs

 Desired end goal is to have a web app which lets you select certain parameters, then when you click generate, it returns the layout for a forest garden according to your parameters.